Sanctions & Export Controls

 With the help of our specialist civil litigation and insolvency teams we assist our clients with the resolution of disputes arising out of the impact of sanctions on contractual arrangements, including in connection with contested litigation and international arbitration proceedings.

-- We secured a 95% reduction in penalty for a company in an HMRC export controls and trade sanctions investigation.
+- We secured a 95% reduction in a compound penalty levied on our client following an HM Revenue & Customs export controls and trade sanctions investigation.